layer5io/linkerd-service-mesh-workshop/lab-2/README.md

 1. Enter `default` in the `Namespace` field.
 1. Click the (+) icon on the `Sample Application` card and select `Emojivoto Application` from the list.

-This will do three things:

-1. Deploy `Emojivoto Application` in Emojivoto namespace.
+This peforms these actions:

+1. Annotes the `emojivoto` namespace for sidecar injection.
-1. Deploys all the Emojivoto services and replica's in the required namespace
+1. Deploys all the Emojivoto services and replica's in the `emojivoto` namespace.
-1. Injects Linkerd into each component of the `Emojivoto Application`

 <small>[Steps for manual injection](#appendix)</small>